giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

 ### 5. Section Details

 A **section** is an ordered list of polygons.
-Each polygon in the list is associated with a name and a numerical weight `w`.
+Each polygon in the list is associated with a unique name within its section and a numerical weight w.

 In CSF, two sections are defined: